#AFCFORALL: Keep your pay promise Addaction!

 How can you help?

 Please attend picket lines to support us during the upcoming strike days.
-Pickets will take place at Coops Building, Dorning Street, Wigan WN1 1HR and Kennedy House, Brunswick Avenue, Leigh WN7 2PJ between 8am and 12noon on both Wednesday and Thursday.
+Pickets will take place at Coops Building, Dorning Street, Wigan WN1 1HR and Kennedy House, Brunswick Avenue, Leigh WN7 2PJ between 8am and 12noon on all three strike days.

 Please donate to our strike fund.
 Email firstname.lastname@example.org for further details on how to donate.